japila-books/spark-sql-internals/docs/physical-operators/SQLMetric.md

 # SQLMetric -- SQL Execution Metric of Physical Operator

-`SQLMetric` is a SQL metric for monitoring execution of a link:SparkPlan.md[physical operator].
+`SQLMetric` is a SQL metric for monitoring execution of a SparkPlan.md[physical operator].

-`SQLMetric` is an link:spark-accumulators.adoc[accumulator] (and that is the mechanism to propagate SQL metric updates on the executors to the driver, e.g. web UI).
+`SQLMetric` is an spark-accumulators.md[accumulator] (and that is the mechanism to propagate SQL metric updates on the executors to the driver, e.g. web UI).

-NOTE: Use *Details for Query* page in link:spark-sql-webui.adoc#ExecutionPage[SQL tab] in web UI to see the SQL execution metrics of a structured query.
+NOTE: Use *Details for Query* page in spark-sql-webui.md#ExecutionPage[SQL tab] in web UI to see the SQL execution metrics of a structured query.

 [NOTE]
 ====
 SQL metrics are collected using `SparkListener`.
 If there are no tasks, Spark SQL cannot collect any metrics.
 Updates to metrics on the driver-side require explicit call of <<postDriverMetricUpdates, SQLMetrics.postDriverMetricUpdates>>.

-This is why executing some physical operators (e.g. LocalTableScanExec) may not have SQL metrics in web UI's link:spark-sql-webui.adoc#ExecutionPage[Details for Query] in SQL tab.
+This is why executing some physical operators (e.g. LocalTableScanExec) may not have SQL metrics in web UI's spark-sql-webui.md#ExecutionPage[Details for Query] in SQL tab.

 Compare the following SQL queries and their execution pages.